kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.md

 ## 2) Keeping a Learning Diary

 The process of keeping a learning diary is simple.
-On the first page, draw up a daily diary and record in summary form what days and times you were engaged in your work.
+On the first page, draw up a daily diary and record in summary form what days and times you were engaged in your learning.
 Then for each study session or activity keep a record of:

 - The practical details - what, when, where and how you studied
 - The study methods and the various skills you used